live-codes/livecodes/docs/docs/sdk/index.md

 ### NPM Package

+This is a single npm package that contains the different SDKs (JavaScript/TypeScript, React and Vue).
+Install the library from npm:

 ```sh
 npm i livecodes
 ```

-then you can use it like that:
+then it can be used like that:

 ```js title="index.js"
 import { createPlayground } from 'livecodes';